The Majestic Skarðsvík, Saxhólsbjarg & Svörtuloft - Snæfellsnes in West Iceland

 By Skálasnagaviti lighthouse

-Just be very careful not to lose your balance while having a look at them and taking photos!
+Just be very careful not to lose your balance while looking at them and taking photos!

 Hvalrauf Snæfellsnes